Jackson-Mu/Jackson-Mu/README.md

 ## 🎯 Visionary Coder With a Rwandan Heartbeat

 I'm a Software Engineer and football-tech enthusiast passionate about building tech that connects people in meaningful ways.
-Whether I’m streamlining ticketing for Rwandan sports fans with **[TikeRush](#)** or diving deep into real-time football analytics using **YOLOv8** and **Transformers**, I’m all about merging local impact with global innovation.
+Whether I’m streamlining ticketing for Rwandan sports fans with **Rakayana** or diving deep into real-time football analytics using **YOLOv8** and **Transformers**, I’m all about merging local impact with global innovation.

 - ⚽ Currently building real-time football tactical analysis in **Google Colab** using YOLOv8 + annotated datasets.
 - 💳 Developing a secure, mobile-friendly **payment system** with MTN/Airtel Money for the Rwandan market.